 - the list of main risks for the RCI Banque group for which a coordinator, a level of appetite, alert thresholds and limits (Risk Appetite Framework, or RAF) are defined.
 This list and the Risk Appetite Framework are updated at least once a year in line with the RCI Banque group's business model and strategy; - the operational rules mapping deployed in all of the RCI Banque group's consolidated subsidiaries identifies operating risks and the ways in which they are controlled.
-This operational risk mapping is updated regularly by the functional departments, assessed annually by the process owners and is controlled by the first and second lines of defense; - the incident collection database helps to identify malfunctions that correspond to predefined criteria and enables the corrective and preventive measures required to control risks to be put in place.
+This operational risk mapping is updated regularly by the functional departments, Process owners carry out a self-assessment of the operational rules control device and perform first level of controls in order to regularly check the operations compliance level versus the procedures; - the incident collection database helps to identify malfunctions that correspond to predefined criteria and enables the corrective and preventive measures required to control risks to be put in place.
 This database is used for internal and regulatory reporting purposes.

-The system sets thresholds for immediately communicating incidents to Executive Committee, Board of Directors, the French Prudential Supervision and Resolution Authority (Autorité de Contrôle Prudentiel et de Résolution ACPR) and the European Central Bank.
+The system sets thresholds for immediately communicating incidents to executive directors, Board of Directors, the French Prudential Supervision and Resolution Authority (Autorité de Contrôle Prudentiel et de Résolution - ACPR) and the European Central Bank.